ballerina-platform/ballerina-spec/beps/con-simple-clients/1442_simple_connector_operations.md

    environments, consistent with existing Ballerina conventions.

-7. **Documentation** -- Each operation method should have comprehensive Ballerina doc comments explaining the purpose, parameters, and return values in user-friendly, and low-code friendly language.
+7. **Documentation** -- Each operation method should have comprehensive Ballerina doc comments explaining the purpose, parameters, and return values in user-friendly and low-code-friendly language.

 ### Usage Examples